YaelChen/Counter/README.md

 # Counter
 an answer to a question from a job interview.

-the function gets a number in which 0 represent a whole cube and 1 a broken one, and counts the broken cubes.
+the function gets a number in which 0 represents a whole cube and 1 represents a broken one, and counts the broken cubes.